 African-Americans began to flock north from the south in great numbers in the early 1900s driven by economic opportunities in the north.
 By the 20s and early 30s African-American contributions in music, art and literature created the Harlem Renaissance, one of the richest cultural movements in recent U.S. history.

-In the 90s Harlem began to grow again and it hasn’t looked back since.
-Today Harlem is a vibrant multi-ethnic neighborhood which has remained true to its rich heritage.
+In the 1990s Harlem began to grow again and it hasn’t looked back since.
+Today Harlem is a vibrant multi-ethnic neighborhood that has remained true to its rich heritage.

-Strivers Row is three sets of brick building in various styles collectively recognized as jewels of New York City architecture.
-During the Harlem Renaissance African-American professionals began to move into the area.
+At the top of my list of things to do in Harlem is take in the architecture.
+Strivers Row is three sets of brick buildings in various styles collectively recognized as jewels of New York City architecture.
+During the Harlem Renaissance, African-American professionals began to move into the area.
 Notable residents included Scott Joplin and Bill “Mr. Bojangles” Robinson.
 Renovations over the decades have striven to remain faithful to the original architectural styles.

 The elegant Teresa Hotel was granted landmark status by the city of New York in 1993.
 Built in 1914, it did not segregate until 1940.
 Until then, many of black America’s most notable performers; Josephine Baker, Ray Charles, Jimi Hendrix, Louis Armstrong, Dorothy Dandridge, Duke Ellington, Nat King Cole, Lena Horne, Count Basie could not lodge there.